nolanlem/swarming-binaural/README.md

 # swarming-binaural
-Jupyter notebooks for teaching about recreating spatial swarms using HRIR convolution and coupled oscillators dynamics.
+Python code (binaural-swarm-tutorial.py) for teaching about recreating spatial swarms using HRIR convolution and coupled oscillators dynamics.

 This tutorial is formatted for spyder code blocks.